 Under the power buttons are the names of the cleaning modes and the battery status icon.

+These cleaning modes are lit when selected and the brush is running, as is the battery icon.
 With the power off you can hardly see these names in the handle at all.
-This setup adds to the minimalist design.

-To access the different modes, you need to power on the brush and then press the power button again, possibly multiple times, to access the cleaning mode required.
+To access the different modes, you need to power on the brush and then press again, possibly multiple times to access the cleaning mode required.

 The cleaning modes run in this order: